Past Program

 Japanese Design Culture | from 263 Years of Isolationism to International Influence

-This class is a broad-based exploration of the remarkable contemporary international influence of Japanese art and design including: the architecture and interior design of Pritzker Prize winning architects as well as historic temples; the historic illustrations of Katsushika Hokusai and those of internationally popular anime and manga; the minimalist landscape designs or rock and moss gardens; and the sculpture of Noguchi.
+This class was a broad-based exploration of the remarkable contemporary international influence of Japanese art and design including: the architecture and interior design of Pritzker Prize winning architects as well as historic temples; the historic illustrations of Katsushika Hokusai and those of internationally popular anime and manga; the minimalist landscape designs or rock and moss gardens; and the sculpture of Noguchi.

 At-A-Glance